slavniyteo/upgraded-octo-funicular/README.md

-giving you legal permission to copy, distribute and/or modify it.
+(1) assert copyright on the software, and (2) offer you this License giving you legal permission to copy, distribute and/or modify it.

   For the developers' and authors' protection, the GPL clearly explains